lightbend/pipelines-model-serving/README.md

 ### InfluxDB Setup - for Wine Quality and Airline Flights Examples

+> NOTE: At this time, the _egress_ streamlets that write to InfluxDB are not used in the corresponding blueprints for the wine and airline apps.
+If you want to use Influx, edit those blueprint files, uncommenting the lines that use these egresses and commenting the corresponding lines that don't.

 Wine input records and scoring results are written to InfluxDB, as an example of a downstream consumer.
 Similarly for the Airline flights app.

-If you don't want to setup InfluxDB, change `blueprint.conf` to remove the `influx-raw-egress.in` and `influx-result-egress.in` from the `connections` section of the blueprint.
+You can enable or disable the corresponding egress streamlets by editing the corresponding `blueprint.conf` to add or remove the `influx-raw-egress.in` and `influx-result-egress.in` from the `connections` section of the blueprint.

 First Install the Influx DB CLI.
 On a Macintosh using HomeBrew: